Hilton Cheong-Leen: Early life and business career

 Cheong-Leen was born in Georgetown, British Guiana, on 6 August 1922 to a third-generation Chinese mother Elvira Cheong-Leen and father Edward Cheong-Leen who came through Hong Kong from China to join an uncle in Guyana.
 He was educated at Central High School in Georgetown.
 He moved to Hong Kong when he was around nine and went to La Salle College in Hong Kong.
 He had worked in a law firm, an import and export company and as a banker after school.

-After the fall of Hong Kong, he moved from Japanese-occupied Hong Kong to unoccupied territory in China, living with his family in Kweilin where he worked for the American consulate, and also Kunming, finally returning to Hong Kong after the war.
-He was a journalist for a period of time, having been the Hong Kong correspondent of Fox News and the BBC.
+After the fall of Hong Kong, he moved from Japanese-occupied Hong Kong to unoccupied territory in China, living with his family in Guilin where he worked for the American consulate, and also Kunming, finally returning to Hong Kong after the war.
+He was a journalist for a period of time, having been the Hong Kong correspondent the BBC.
 He was offered a job with the South China Morning Post but he followed his family's wish to go into commerce and set up his own import and export firm H. Cheong-Leen & Co. in 1945, importing gifts, premiums and watches.

 As a publisher, he also joined the Junior Chamber in 1953 and represented the chamber in the international conference of the Junior Chamber in San Francisco.
 He was for many years chairman of the Hong Kong Watch Importers Association.
 He continues to be the honorary life president of the Hong Kong Watch Manufacturers Association.